langdon/summit-2015-lab-15812/labs/chapter3.md

 Now we'll create the Wordpress Dockerfile.

-1. Change to the `wordpress` directory.
-In a text editor create a file named `Dockerfile`.
+1. Using a text editor create a file named `Dockerfile` in the `wordpress` directory.

+        vi wordpress/Dockerfile

 1. Add a `FROM` line that uses a specific image tag.
 Also add `MAINTAINER` information.

         FROM registry.access.redhat.com/rhel:7.1-6